Hou Minghao: 2023–present

 I Am Nobody: The Showdown Between Yin & Yang was broadcast on 18 January 2025, with 13 episodes.
 The number of pre-broadcast reservations for the drama reached 4.5 million on Youku.
-The series has exceeded 10,000 index heat and achieved 970 million views.
+The series has exceeded 10,000 index heat and achieved 1 billion views.
 On 13 March, he was announced as the male lead for TV series Glory, acted as Lu Jiang Lai, young rising magistrate.
 On 28 April, Love in Pavilion was broadcast on iQIYI.
-On July 15, Hou was announced as the mainland for the drama series Key to the Phoenix Heart, he played Xiao Wu Yi, the cold and ruthless commander general of Northern army.
-On October 18, the series Love in The Clouds was broadcast on Youku and achieved 1.2 billion views.
+On 15 July, Hou was announced as the mainland for the drama series Key to the Phoenix Heart, he played Xiao Wu Yi, the cold and ruthless commander general of Northern army.
+On 8 October, the series Love in The Clouds was broadcast on Youku, where it had gained 2 million pre-registrations before release.
+The show surpassed a heat index of 10,000 and achieved a 15.5% market share, receiving over 400 million effective views within 2 weeks of release.
+It achieved 1.64 billion views.
+On 27 November 2025, he was announced as the lead actor in the series Immortalis.
+He will be playing the role of Yang Wu Jian.
+On 27 December, The Unclouded Soul was aired on iQiyi, Youku, WeTV, and CCTV 8, with 1.21 billion views.
+The series Glory was also aired on Hunan TV and Mango TV on 29 December and achieved 4.5 billion views.

+On July 11, 2026, Key to the Phoenix Heart was broadcast on iQIYI with 28 episodes.